 Under the No Project/Action Alternative, the proposed Project would not be implemented and, therefore, the impacts associated with the proposed Project and alternatives described in Sections C.4.5 through C.4.11 above would not occur.
-As a result, removal avoidance, or, protection, or data recovery of Cultural Resources would not be required.
+As a result, removal, avoidance, or protection of Cultural Resources would be required.